In our previous post, we exposed a long-rumored picture, possibly of Thomas Pynchon, that was hiding out in plain site (hyuk hyuk) on the Internet.

 This litany of student grievances was, however, mostly ignored by the press.
 Even The Harvard Crimson, which one would suspect of being sympathetic to the Cornell students' point of view, wrote only of the immediate events and ignored the larger context, stating, "The students were protesting a proposed ruling that co-eds no longer be permitted to attend unchaperoned parties in off-campus rooming-houses."
 They focused on the last straw, and not the hay bale which preceded it.

-So it's easy to leap to the conclusion that this was a riot for sex--but it still takes a leap, which newspapers, quite frankly, ought not to do.
+So it's easy to leap to the conclusion that this was a riot for sex--but it still takes a salacious liberty, which newspapers, quite frankly, ought not to do.

 The Hunt for the Daily News

 Enough with the background; it's time to chase the New York Daily News!
-Unfortunately, despite large readership, it has not been indexed, and it's electronic archives do not go back to 1958.
+Unfortunately, despite its large readership, the paper has not been indexed and it's electronic archives do not go back to 1958.
 Fortunately, Gid lives near a big university, so one evening he went into the university library and down into the basement where microfilms are stored.
 (Not to air our dirty laundry, but Daurade noted that "Cornell's Olin Library also stores microfilm in the basement--surely a practical consideration given the need for rear-projected light to read them--theaters don't have windows, after all".
 The Gid counters that, like Gilligan watching bicycle-powered TV, he read the Daily News' microfilmed archives on a computer screen, this being 2013, though he suspects that Daurade's correctly peeled back a layer on the palimpsest.)
+[Gid, this may be 2013, but I read this in 2000 and even now they still use those back-lit machines!]

 Anyhow, the Cornell protest was on May 23, 1958, and other newspapers (e.g., New York Times) stopped discussing it after a couple of days, so Gid scanned through the microfilm from May 24 - 31, 1958.